 and $\eta$ and $\kappa$ are new pooled parameters.
 The final pooled parameter $0<a<1$ controls the relative weight given to the squared-exponential and periodic components of the kernel.
 Flat priors were used on all three of the new pooled parameters and they were allowed to vary in the following ranges: $\eta\in [0.1, 10]$, $\kappa \in [0.1, 10]$, and $a\in [0, 1]$.

-In total, this complex GPc kernel includes three additional parameters compared to the standard GP kernel described above: $a$, $\eta$, and $\kappa$.
+In total, this complicated GPc kernel includes three additional parameters compared to the standard GP kernel described above: $a$, $\eta$, and $\kappa$.
 The structure of this more complicated kernel model is illustrated in the PGM shown in App.~\ref{app:GPC}.
 Training this GPc model yielded the following parameter values,

-The three kernel models considered in this paper hereafter will be referred to as the `simple' white-noise (WN) kernel, (Eq.~\ref{eq:kernel_white_noise}), the `standard' kernel (or GP, Eq.~\ref{eq:kernel}) and the `complicated' kernel, (or GPc, Eq.~\ref{eq:kernel_complex}).
-The maximum GP log-likelihood (Eq.~\ref{eq:logz}) values (computed over the time range $0M\leq t\leq 200M$) were $4.31 \times 10^6$, $7.34 \times 10^6$ and $ 7.35 \times 10^6$ for the white-noise (WN), standard (GP), and complex (GPc) kernels respectively.
-This suggests the white-noise kernel is a significantly worse description of the data, and the complex kernel offers only a small improvement over the standard kernel.
-If Fig.~\ref{fig:gp_shaded_regions} were replotted using this GPc kernel then there would be no noticeable differences in the shaded regions.
+The three kernel models considered in this paper hereafter will be referred to as the `simple' white-noise (or WN) kernel, (Eq.~\ref{eq:kernel_white_noise}), the `standard' kernel (or GP, Eq.~\ref{eq:kernel}) and the `complicated' kernel, (or GPc, Eq.~\ref{eq:kernel_complex}).
+The maximum GP log-likelihood (Eq.~\ref{eq:logz}) values (computed over the time range $0M\leq t\leq 200M$) were $4.31 \times 10^6$, $7.34 \times 10^6$ and $ 7.35 \times 10^6$ for the simple, standard, and complicated kernels respectively.
+This suggests the simple kernel is a significantly worse description of the data, and the complicated kernel offers only a small improvement over the standard kernel.
+If Fig.~\ref{fig:gp_shaded_regions} were replotted using this complicated kernel then there would be no noticeable differences in the shaded regions.

 The kernels can also be compared using the symmetrized Kullback–Leibler Divergence (KLD) to measure the distances between zero-mean Gaussian distributions with covariance matrices constructed from the three kernels.
-This is plotted in Fig.~\ref{fig:JS_histogram} where it can be seen that that the simple (WN) kernel differs significantly from the standard kernel.
-The standard and complex kernels are much more similar, as suggested by their similar log-likelihood values.
-However, the complex (GPc) kernel requires an additional three parameters to fit the data which is not penalized when comparing maximum likelihood values.
-We find that the standard (GP) kernel is a significant improvement over the WN kernel and is sufficiently flexible to model the waveform uncertainty without overfitting; hereafter, the standard (GP) kernel is used for all calculations unless explicitly stated otherwise.
+This is plotted in Fig.~\ref{fig:JS_histogram} where it can be seen that that the simple kernel differs significantly from the standard kernel.
+The standard and complicated kernels are much more similar, as suggested by their similar log-likelihood values.
+However, the complicated kernel requires an additional three parameters to fit the data which is not penalized when comparing maximum likelihood values.
+We find that the standard kernel is a significant improvement over the simple kernel and is sufficiently flexible to model the waveform uncertainty without overfitting; hereafter, the standard kernel is used for all calculations unless explicitly stated otherwise.